konstantingoretzki/lychee-docker/README.md

 ## What is Lychee?

 Lychee is a free photo-management tool, which runs on your server or web-space.
 Installing is a matter of seconds.
-Upload,manage and share photos like from a native application.
+Upload, manage and share photos like from a native application.
 Lychee comes with everything you need and all your photos are stored securely.

 Feel free to check out our image on the [Docker Hub](https://hub.docker.com/r/kolex/lychee) as well!

 ## Features

-- Based on Alpine Linux 3.7 (recommended) or Ubuntu 18.04.
+- Based on nginx-alpine (recommended) or Ubuntu 18.04.
 - Uses the latest release from [electerious/Lychee](https://github.com/electerious/Lychee)
 - For additional security, the checksum of the downloaded binary will be verified during the build process.
 - Does not run as root (uses the provided "nginx" user)